Syedts/HackerRank/README.md

-# PythonExercises
+Hacker Rank Questions!

-This is my collection of Python Practise Problems
+This is my collection of HackerRank Python Solutions